2020 United States Senate election in Montana

 The 2020 United States Senate election in Montana was held on November 3, 2020, to elect a member of the United States Senate to represent the State of Montana.
 It was held concurrently with the 2020 U.S. presidential election, as well as other elections to the United States Senate in other states, elections to the United States House of Representatives, and various state and local elections.
 The primaries for both the Democratic and Republican nominations took place on June 2, 2020.
+Incumbent senator Steve Daines won the Republican primary, while Montana governor Steve Bullock won the Democratic primary.

-Originally this seat was projected to be a safe Republican hold.
-However, Steve Bullock, Montana's popular Democratic governor, entered the race on the last day to file, which shifted the dynamics of the contest dramatically; many political pundits then considered it a competitive race and potential pickup for Democrats.
-Polling reflected that at a point too, with one poll even showing Bullock leading by 7 points.
-These predictions ultimately did not come to fruition, however, as Daines would wind up winning a second term by a relatively comfortable 10-point margin.
+Originally, this seat was projected to be a safe Republican hold.
+However, Bullock entered the race on the last day to file, shifting the dynamics of the contest dramatically; many political pundits then considered it a competitive race and a potential pickup for Democrats.
+One poll showed Bullock leading by seven points.
+Democrats outspent Republicans $82 million to $63 million on this race; it was one of the most expensive Senate races in the 2020 cycle.
+On Election Day, Daines prevailed by a relatively comfortable 10% margin following a trend of Republican Senate candidates outperforming expectations.

+Despite his loss, Bullock did outperform Biden, who lost Montana by a 16.4% margin.
+He also flipped two counties won by Donald Trump in the presidential contest — Lewis and Clark and Roosevelt.

-This marked the first time since 2000 where Montana voted for a Republican governor, president, and senator all on the same ballot.
+This election marked the first time since 2000 where Montana voted for a Republican governor, president, and senator all on the same ballot.
 As the Green Party was removed from the ballot and both Libertarian nominees withdrew, this was the first time since 1988 that there were no third-party candidates running for either United States House of Representatives or United States Senate in Montana.
+This was the first time ever that an incumbent Republican senator was re-elected to this seat.